unixhead/pyModbusScanner/README.md

 # Test Environment
+One option is to run the Modbus Server GUI that I'm working on: https://github.com/unixhead/pyModbusServerGUI

-If you need a modbus server to test with then grab Control Things Linux from here: https://www.controlthings.io/ Load up ModbusPal, hit "load" and open the included VoltageRegulator.xmpp (should be in /home/control/samples/Simulators/ModbusPal), click Run and that'll give you a Modbus Service to poke at.
+Another is to use the excellent Control Things Linux from here: https://www.controlthings.io/ Load up ModbusPal, hit "load" and open the included VoltageRegulator.xmpp (should be in /home/control/samples/Simulators/ModbusPal), click Run and that'll give you a Modbus Service to poke at.
 Output should be similar to that below.